 In the framework of an IEMN internal collaboration with Photonique THz group, Anode group co-supervises PhD students since 2004.
 The scope of this activity concerns the generation of terahertz signals.
 The part of the electromagnetic spectrum – 100 GHz at 10 THz – is sorely lacking in compact, efficient and powerful sources.
 One possible way is the use of fast nano-photonics.
 UTC (Uni-Travelling Carrier) photodiode is a PIN-type diode where the optical absorption and the transport of the photo-carriers occur in two distinct zones, a p-type zone and an intrinsic-type zone.
 Photo-generated electrons in the p region diffuse to the intrinsic zone for collection.
 The technology of this device comes from that optimized for the HBT.
 Anode group has co-supervised a second and a third thesis and have been defended by F. Pavanello and P. Latzel.

-Many technological aspects have been optimized (ohmic contacts, top metal contact, etchings).
-In particular, an original solution based on the concept of extraordinary transmission (Fig. 4) has been developed and allows a lighting from the top, well easier to perform.
+Many technological aspects have been optimised (ohmic contacts, top metal contact, etchings).
+In particular, an original solution based on the concept of extraordinary transmission (Fig. 4) has been developed and allows a lighting from the top, much easier to perform.
 An RF power of 2 mW at 50 GHz and 400 μW at 300 GHz was measured on UTC-PD of 6 and 3 μm side.
 In addition, the state of the art in optical efficiency with 0.2% was reached at 300 GHz.
 In order to increase generated power, a transferred UTC process on a high resistivity silicon substrate has been developed to ensure a better heat dissipation.
 A strong performance improvement at 300 GHz was reported with 700 μW and an optical efficiency of 0.76%.
 This shared activity continues today through several ANR contracts and industrial collaborations (Rohde & Schwarz and RP GmbH).
 Our UTC is used for THz wireless telecommunication applications.
 Thus, in indoor, we have demonstrated for the first time of single channel 100 Gbit/s THz transmission in QAM- 16 modulation format.
 A fourth thesis is ongoing.
-The subject is « 300 GHz signal generation for Wireless THz telecommunication ».
+The subject is "300 GHz signal generation for Wireless THz telecommunication".
 It is supported by DGA.